Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

   references.bib
 ```

 All module templates will already contain the minimum set of files, which should then be edited according to your module's specifications.
-Other modules already integrated to the library can be also observed as examples.
+Other modules already integrated into the library can also be observed as examples.

-Of course, you should add all other files related specifically to your module, typically placing then inside implementation or documentation folders.
+Of course, you should add all other files explicitly related to your module, typically placing them inside implementation or documentation folders.
 As an example, the following structure is used in Schliemann's dummy module, which is implemented in NetLogo and Python:

 ```
 1870-Schliemann-001 (module root)